ollama/ollama/docs/api.md

 - `template`: the full prompt or prompt template (overrides what is defined in the `Modelfile`)
 - `context`: the context parameter returned from a previous request to `/generate`, this can be used to keep a short conversational memory
 - `stream`: if `false` the response will be returned as a single response object, rather than a stream of objects
+- `raw`: if `true` no formatting will be applied to the prompt and no context will be returned.
+You may choose to use the `raw` parameter if you are specifying a full templated prompt in your request to the API, and are managing history yourself.

 ### Examples